Dinesh-2311/shopping/README.md

   - Specificity (True Negative Rate): Indicates the model's ability to correctly identify negative cases (no purchases).

   **Confusion Matrix**: Provides a detailed view of true positives, true negatives, false positives, and false negatives.
     A confusion matrix is also displayed graphically.

 ## Notes
 - Update the `FILENAME` variable with the correct path to your `shopping.csv` file.
-- Adjust `n_neighbors` in the `KNeighborsClassifier` if needed to improve performance.
+- Adjust KNN_neighbors` in the `KNeighborsClassifier` if needed to improve performance.
 - Ensure the dataset is properly formatted for successful loading and processing.

 ## Troubleshooting